 6. National Elephant Conservation Centre:

-You will see the conservation centre has few injured or disabled elephants as permanent residents who couldn’t be relocated in the wild.
+You will see the conservation center has few injured or disabled elephants as permanent residents who couldn’t be relocated in the wild.
 You can get up close to them and give them baths and feed them to make them feel your love.

 Opening hours: 10 AM to 5 PM